 What is environmental information?

-Environmental information is classed under the EIR as:
+Environmental information is classed under the EIR as the following.

 - The state of the elements of the environment, such as air, water, soil, land, fauna (including human beings);